-Once you have spent a certain period of time in the UK in certain categories (usually five years) you may be eligible to apply for indefinite leave to remain in the UK (also known as permanent residence or settlement).
+Once you have spent a certain period of time in the UK in certain categories (usually five years) you may be eligible to apply for indefinite leave to remain in the UK (also known as settlement).
 However, this very much depends on your immigration status as not all categories lead to settlement.

 In addition, if you have spent 10 continuous years in the UK under any immigration category or combination of immigration categories you may be able to apply for settlement on the basis of long residency.